Daphne-Qin/UniverseGazers/README.md

 ### June 1, 2022
 ### May 31, 2022
 ### May 27-30, 2022 (Memorial Day Weekend combined with Friday)
 **Judy** imported an image within the `Game` class so that there would be a background whenever the game is started.
 She also wrote the `instructions()` method within the `Game` class.
 In order to display a randomized selection (orientation) of `Obstacle` objects as the game progresses, she wrote a loop within the `Game` class to continuously add obstacles to an `ArrayList` of `Obstacle`s.
+She also introduced game scrolling acceleration by subtracting from `scrollLeft` (which uses negative numbers).

 **Daphne** revamped the `Coin` method so that it stores only one shape at a time, instead of an ArrayList of them.
 She also added `wid` and `ht` variables to `Obstacle` (and thus removed them from `Missle` since those were redundant).
 She implemented both `isTouchingCoin` (to add coins) and `isTouchingObstacle` (formerly `isTouching`, causes player death).
+She added `CoinLayouts` to hard-code some of the layouts of the clumps of coins as they appear in Jetpack Joyride.
+She then introduced an (imperfect) algorithm that will prevent `Obstacles` from overlapping with `Coins` and other `Obstacles` (there's yet to be one for the `Coin` clumps).
 She also organized the classes a bit.

 **We** created the `demo` branch.
 Additionally, here's a more organized list of the changes we made.
 - Added a background
 - Revamp `Coin` class to store information for only one shape
-- Added deaths and coin-adding
+- Added deaths and coin-adding in clumps
+- Added Obstacle randomization and got rid of overlap
 - Generally organized placement of methods and added comments
 - We have our MVP!
-YAY! (well, minus the `Spacemen` objects but those contribute minimally to the mechanics of the game, if at all).
-This thing works the way we intended.
+YAY!
+(Well, minus the `Spacemen` objects but those contribute minimally to the mechanics of the game, if at all).
+It works the way we intended.

 ### May 26, 2022
 **Judy** worked on the `Game` and `Obstacle` class.
 I finished two constructors in the `Obstacle` class, and added one line of code to the `move()` method in the class.
 She also added 3 methods to the `Game` class, which include `makeObstacleList()`, `makeBulletList()`, and `makeSpacemenList()`.
 Now, an `Obstacle` object appears when we run the program, but so far it doesn't move to the left yet.